kundanj/simply-crossword/README.md

 `npm run build`

+## Known issues/To do's

+- State change for crossword grid currently uses non-serializable ES15 Map and mutable state operations.
+Change it to Object and immutable setState for workingMap.
+- Consider Context API to reduce prop drill.

 ## Contributing

 Pull requests are welcome.
 Feel free to contribute back especially to refine the aesthetics of the UI.